Raindeer44/pomodoro-timer-bash/README.md

 * 20 minutes: long break

 At the end of a pomodoro, a notification will appear reminding you to take a break.
 A similar notification will appear at the end of each break.
 If you ever miss a notification, or would like an estimate of time remaining, check out the terminal where the script is running.
 Every section of the timer logs its information and a 5-minute countdown with a 1-minute warning.

+With each major notification comes a sound.
+Several sound files are included in the `assets/` directory.
+Feel free to add any more you come across, just make sure it is compatible with aplay.
+The active sound can be changed in the settings section of `sas.sh`.
+To preview a sound, use

+    aplay assets/soundfile.wav

 <br>
 <br>

 ### How to run
 ---
-*Requires notify-osd package*
+*Requires notify-osd and aplay packages*

 To check if notify-osd is already installed, type/copy/paste:

     notify-send --version

-if something like `notify-send 0.7.6` returns, notify-osd is already installed
+If something like `notify-send 0.7.6` returns, notify-osd is already installed

 Otherwise, to install notify-osd, type/copy/paste:

     sudo apt-get install notify-osd

+To check if aplay is already installed, type/copy/paste:

+    aplay --version

+If something like `aplay: version 1.0.27.2 by Jeroslav Kysela` returns, aplay is already installed.

+Otherwise, to install aplay, type/copy/paste:

+    sudo apt-get install aplay

 #### Install